canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-This CodePen has initial prototype HTML and CSS which is useful for getting the application to look right.

 The following sections are broken down into:

 - Problem — A description of what the section is trying to accomplish.